-This paper addresses whether imprinting PCOS ballot cards with unpredictable identifiers as the cards are scanned could make efficient ballot-level comparison audits of PCOS systems possible by allowing ballot cards to be associated with their CVRs while obfuscating the link between any ballot card and the particular voter who cast that card---and without trusting the technology used to imprint the identifiers.
-The solution has much in common with the method of \cite{harrisonEtal22}, which also contemplates untrusted retrieval of cards, with the following differences: \begin{itemize} \item it does not involve re-scanning, only an initial scan. \item The method does not require a separate ``commitment'' to batch subtotals, only to the CVRs. \item The proof that the method is risk-limiting is different and more general \item the method works for every social choice function for which there is a known RLA method, including plurality, multi-winner plurality, supermajority, Borda count, approval voting, all scoring rules, STAR-Voting, proportional representation methods such as D'Hondt and Hamilton, and instant-runoff voting (IRV). \end{itemize}
+The method presented here has some features in common with the method of \cite{harrisonEtal22}, which also contemplates untrusted retrieval of cards, with the following differences: \begin{itemize} \item The method does not involve re-scanning, only an initial scan. \item The method does not require a separate ``commitment'' to batch subtotals, only to the CVRs. \item The proof that the method rigorously limits the risk is different and more general. \item The method works for every social choice function for which there is a known RLA method, including plurality, multi-winner plurality, supermajority, Borda count, approval voting, all scoring rules, STAR-Voting, proportional representation methods such as D'Hondt and Hamilton, and instant-runoff voting (IRV). \end{itemize}

 \paragraph*{Nonces, IDs, and privacy.} A cryptographic \emph{nonce}\footnote{ See \url{https://csrc.nist.gov/glossary/term/nonce}, last visited 4 July 2022)} (number once) is a number guaranteed to be unique (in some universe of numbers).
 Nonces are typically generated randomly or pseudo-randomly.
-If we could trust software and hardware to print a genuine nonce on each ballot card cast in a precinct as the card was scanned, the nonces could serve as IDs: each card would have a unique ID linking it to its CVR, but the randomness would ensure that there was no information in the ID about when the card was cast or the order in which cards were cast that could compromise vote privacy.
+If we could trust software and hardware to print a genuine nonce on each ballot card, the nonces could serve as IDs: each card would have a unique ID linking it to its CVR, but the randomness would ensure that there was no information in the ID that could compromise vote privacy.

-However, such softare should not be trusted.
-Of cource, a faulty or malicious implementation---or knowledge of the seed in the pseudo-random number generator (PRNG) used to generate nonces---could compromise vote anonymity by allowing the order of casting to be recovered.\footnote{ The DVSOrder vulnerability of some Dominion systems, published in October 2022, illustrates this problem.
+However, such software should not be trusted.
+A faulty or malicious implementation---or knowledge of the seed in the pseudo-random number generator (PRNG) used to generate nonces---could compromise vote anonymity by allowing the order of casting to be recovered.\footnote{ The DVSOrder vulnerability of some Dominion systems, published in October 2022, illustrates this problem.
 See \url{https://dvsorder.org}.
-(Last visited 27 January 2023.) } This paper addresses a different issue: if the software does not imprint ballot cards with the IDs it claimed to use, can an audit still use the reported IDs to link cards to CVRs?
+(Last visited 27 January 2023.) } This paper addresses different issues: if the system cannot be trusted to imprint ballot cards with the IDs it claimed to use, can an RLA still use the reported IDs to link cards to CVRs?
 How?
 Since finding a card imprinted with a particular nonce is hard, can an RLA use untrusted technology to retrieve cards?
 How?